firatkucuk/firat.io/about.md

 comments: false
 ---

-I am a software architect/developer, living in The Hague, The Netherlands.
-This blog is about my software development articles mostly but also some other stuff as well.
-Currently I work as a Senior Backend Engineer in <a href="https://doculayer.ai" target="_blank">doculayer</a>.
-Also I am working on <a href="https://repsy.io" target="_blank">repsy</a> and <a href="https://magicaccents.com" target="_blank">magicaccents</a>.
+A software architect/developer, open source evangelist, living in The Hague, The Netherlands.
+This blog is mostly about my software development journey and other stuff as well.
+Currently I work as a Tech Lead in <a href="https://doculayer.ai" target="_blank">doculayer</a>.
+Also I am founder of <a href="https://fria.io" target="_blank">fria tech</a>, <a href="https://repsy.io" target="_blank">repsy</a> and co-founder of <a href="https://magicaccents.com" target="_blank">magicaccents</a>.

 **social media ✨**